Environmental Regulation and Permitting Graduate Certificate

 The Graduate Certificate program in Environmental Regulation and Permitting is designed for students who are employed or seeking employment as practicing professionals in academic, regulatory, industrial, military or consulting sectors.
 Because this program matches government and industry needs, certificate owners will be sought-after environmental regulatory and permitting specialists.

 The Graduate Certificate will provide practicing engineers documentation that demonstrates their understanding of environmental regulations and proper application to the permitting and construction of projects.
-The program is excellent preparation for the practicing professional as well as students pursuing a Master of Science in Applied Environmental Science and Technology.
+The program is excellent preparation for the practicing professional.

 This program focuses on environmental permitting, laws, and regulations to fill a growing need for professionals with knowledge of these key subjects.
 The National Environmental Policy Act (NEPA) and Clean Water Act (CWA) are integral to environmental work in Alaska.
 It is also necessary to understand state regulations, laws, and the permitting processes that are essential to developing a project plan in U.S. and Alaska environmental regulatory frameworks.
 Finally, the capstone course encapsulates knowledge gained in other classes and stresses regulatory compliance and permitting processes on a project- or industry-specific basis to prepare students for real world environmental work.